 If you’re thinking of trying this methodology out for yourself, I highly recommend getting and reading Revella’s Buyer Personas.
 My own copy has creased edges, coffee stains, and is littered with notes, highlights, and sticky notes.

 Want to get moving on those buyer personas, but not 100% sure you should be focusing your efforts there?
-Have us run a Drupal & WordPress Code Review on your website.
-We'll be able to show you exactly what's working and what isn't so that you can make an informed decision about what to tackle first.
+Have us do a website audit.
+We’ll be able to show you exactly what’s working and what isn’t so that you can make an informed decision about what to tackle first.